thomastorfs/quasaronline/README.md

-# Quasar - Intro Theory
+# Quasar - Intron Theory

 *NOTE: This is an old project dating back to 2006.
 It is no longer active.*